SimoneAstarita/queer_NLP_bib/README.md

 Zueva, Nadezhda, Madina Kabirova, and Pavel Kalaidin.
 2020. <a href="https://aclanthology.org/2020.alw-1.8/"><u>Reducing Unintended Identity Bias in Russian Hate Speech Detection.</u></a> In _Proceedings of the Fourth Workshop on Online Abuse and Harms_, pages 65–69, Online.
 Association for Computational Linguistics.

 Jamell Dacon, Harry Shomer, Shaylynn Crum-Dacon, and Jiliang Tang.
 2022. <a href="https://arxiv.org/abs/2207.10032"><u>Detecting Harmful Online Conversational Content towards LGBTQIA+ Individuals.</u></a> _Computing Research Repository_, arXiv:2207.10032.
-Presented at _Queer in AI Workshop at NAACL 2022_.
+Presented at the _Queer in AI Workshop at NAACL 2022_.

 Mark Diaz, Razvan Amironesei, Laura Weidinger, and Iason Gabriel.
 2022. <a href="https://aclanthology.org/2022.woah-1.18/"><u>Accounting for offensive speech as a practice of resistance.</u></a> In _Proceedings of the Sixth Workshop on Online Abuse and Harms (WOAH)_, pages 192–202, Seattle, Washington (Hybrid).
 Association for Computational Linguistics.